vanessabrazuna/responsive-template/README.md

-# Responsividade
+# Responsiveness

-Criando um site responsivo com layouts flexiveis de acordo com o dispositivo acessado.
-Sendo ele smartphone, tablet ou desktop.
-E até mesmo uma impressora.
+Creating a responsive website with flexible layouts according to the device accessed.
+Whether it's smartphone, tablet or desktop.
+And even a printer.

-Usando estratégias de CSS Units para que tanto o nosso Layout, quanto os nossos textos, fiquem fluidos.
+Using CSS Units strategies so that both our Layout and our texts are fluid.

-Utilizaremos também CSS Media Queries para adicionar CSS customizados conforme o breakpoint definido, para que nosso layout fique adaptado ao viewport do dispositivo.
+We will also use CSS Media Queries to add custom CSS according to the defined breakpoint, so that our layout is adapted to the device's viewport.

 ## Resources